LLNL/Silo/docs/objects.md

   `nshapes` | Number of zone shapes.
   `optlist` | Pointer to an option list structure containing additional information to be included in the variable object written into the Silo file.
 See the table below for the valid options for this function.
 If no options are to be provided, use `NULL` for this argument.

 * **Returned value:**

-  DBPutZonelist2 returns zero on success or -1 on failure.
+  Returns zero on success or -1 on failure.

 * **Description:**